damian-lis/portfolio-website/README.md

 <br/>

-### 3.28.
-Description of the toggleFormSubmitInputlNotifications method (toggle "off") (inside the handleFormSubmit method)
+<h3 id="form-toggleformsubmitinputnotifications-off-method">3.28.
+Description of the toggleFormSubmitInputlNotifications method (toggle "off") (inside the handleFormSubmit method)</h3>

 Then, after replacing the spinner with input of type submit, the toggleFormSubmitInputlNotifications method is called: